A Framework for Creating an IoT Go-to-Market Strategy

-With regard to feedback loops, bringing connectivity to a hardware product can fundamentally change GTM and product development strategies.
+With regard to feedback loops, bringing connectivity to a hardware product can fundamentally change GTM and product development strategies, which is why change management is so critical for any IoT project.
 Although hardware problems are generally much more difficult to correct than software bugs, the data supplied by connected hardware products can yield unprecedented insights into consumer use and preferences.
 Building upon the creation of new feedback loops, companies can use IoT to construct improved, agile product development processes.

 Getting to a Proof of Concept and Validating Your GTM Strategy